KPV (Lys-Pro-Val)

 Downside Rationale

-Opportunity cost (1.5/5.0).
-KPV usually stacks rather than competes, but the opportunity-cost problem is clinical triage.
-KPV should not delay colonoscopy, fecal calprotectin testing, stool testing when indicated, biologics, 5-ASA, steroids when medically necessary, diet therapy, or other standard IBD care.
-For users already past first-line evaluation and knowingly experimenting, the opportunity cost is modest.
-For undiagnosed bleeding, weight loss, fever, severe pain, anemia, or escalating diarrhea, KPV is the wrong first move.
-Better-evidenced options like low-dose naltrexone may deserve priority in some inflammatory contexts.
+Opportunity cost for KPV (Lys-Pro-Val) is mostly about clinical triage, since it usually stacks rather than competes.
+KPV (Lys-Pro-Val) should never delay colonoscopy, fecal calprotectin or stool testing, biologics, 5-ASA, steroids, or diet therapy when those are indicated.
+For users already past first-line evaluation who are knowingly experimenting, the opportunity cost is modest.
+For anyone with undiagnosed bleeding, weight loss, fever, severe pain, anemia, or escalating diarrhea, KPV (Lys-Pro-Val) is the wrong first move and a better-evidenced option such as low-dose naltrexone may deserve priority.
+The score stays low because, used in the right sequence, KPV (Lys-Pro-Val) rarely forecloses anything better.

 Best for: Adults with gut inflammation, IBD-adjacent symptoms, IBS with a clear inflammatory component, atopic dermatitis experiments, or allergic-rhinitis experiments who have already done the boring clinical work: diagnosis, red-flag screening, first-line care, and basic gut foundations.
 KPV is most rational for users comfortable with n-of-1 experimentation, third-party-tested peptide sourcing, and a 4-8 week protocol window.
 It may also fit people comparing KPV with BPC-157 or low-dose naltrexone as part of a broader inflammation plan, as long as conventional IBD care remains primary.